 All this increases the need for public services.
 There will be an even more intense shortage of workforce and taxpayers.
 For this reason, Finland should raise the amount of work done.

-Research bureau Aula Research has conducted a comprehensive report for Trade Union JHL on Finland’s changing demographic structure.
-The report suggests three methods for solving the problem.
-Trade Union JHL feels it is obvious that we, at the very least, need many more labour immigrants to combat the shortage of labour.
+The report suggests three ways of solving the problem.
+Trade Union JHL feels it is obvious that we also need many more labour immigrants to combat the shortage of labour.

 - Increasing the employment rate, prolonging careers

 Immigration is a part of the solution